Everything You Need To Know About ESG Scores

 Takeaway

-An ESG score provides companies the chance to take stock.
+An ESG score provides companies with the chance to take stock.
 Yes, it may be part of certified climate action projects, verifiable emission reductions, or other initiatives to openly combat climate change for the interest of potential investors, but it's more about the development of insights that indicate where you actually are and what your future trajectory may be based on that knowledge.

 Knowing how your company truly uses resources, whether environmental or social, is important data from which to ultimately assess how ESG can work for you.
 Which projects reduce performance and which make investment seem less attractive?
 Are your solutions misplaced and should you be engaged elsewhere to see increased levels of interest both from clients as much as from your employees?

-An ESG score is the first step to creating a habit, an operational mechanism, that openly lets a company engage in change for the better.
+An ESG score is the first step to creating a habit, an operational mechanism that openly lets a company engage in change for the better.
 Business leaders can commit by taking this a step further and working out their individual ESG score.

 Want to know how businesses are performing?
 Refer to our Company ESG Profiles for updated published ESG scores and sustainability reports on thousands of global firms.